f5devcentral/f5-automation-labs/docs/class1/conclusion.rst

 In this class we learned the base concepts and skills required to effectively automate the F5 |bip| platform.
 The diagram above shows a high-level view of the different components to this base level of knowledge.
-In subsequent classes we will expand on the core concepts and knowledge learnedin this class.
+In subsequent classes we will expand on the core concepts and knowledge learned in this class.

-This content has been created with developed with a DevOps methodology and fully Continuous Toolchain.
-All content contained here is sourced from the following GitHub repository:
+This content has been created with a DevOps methodology and fully Continuous Toolchain.
+All content contained here is sourced from the following GitHub
+repository:

 https://github.com/f5devcentral/f5-automation-labs/

-Bugs and Requests for Enhancements are handled in two ways:
+Bug Reports and Requests for Enhancement are handled in two ways:

-- Fork the Github Repo, fix or enhance as required and submit a Pull Request
+- Fork the Github Repo, fix or enhance as required, and submit a Pull Request

   - https://help.github.com/articles/creating-a-pull-request-from-a-fork/